Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 • Have known hypersensitivity to Humanin or any component of the formulation

-• Are on chemotherapy that relies on inducing apoptosis (consult oncologist before use)
+• Are on concurrent chemotherapy that relies on inducing apoptosis (consult oncologist before use).
+Post-treatment recovery from chemo-induced neuropathy or cardiomyopathy is a separate question with a more favorable case

 • Are on insulin or sulfonylureas, without physician supervision (potential hypoglycemia due to insulin sensitivity changes)